IBM-Cloud/kubernetes-getting-started-lab/book/create-app.md

 This generates a starter application complete with the code and all the necessary configuration files for local development and deployment to cloud on Cloud Foundry or Kubernetes.

 ![Generated files](images/create-app-files.png)

-For an overview of the files generated, see [Project Contents Documentation](https://cloud.ibm.com/docs/cloudnative/projects/java_project_contents.html#java-project-files).